 Below, we’ll go over some tips on drinking and not compromising your progress in the gym.

-Now that we’ve gone over alcohol and its effects, it’s time to go over the 6 practical tips you can follow to drink (somewhat) freely and not worry about your fitness progress.
+Now that we’ve gone over alcohol and its effects, it’s time to go over the six practical tips you can follow to drink (somewhat) freely and not worry about your fitness progress.

 One way to counter that effect is to control your caloric intake for that day.
-Since we know that the number one requirement for weight or fat gain is a caloric surplus, the mere consumption of alcohol won’t make you store fat when calories are controlled.
+Since we know that the number one requirement for weight or fat gain is a caloric surplus, the mere consumption of alcohol won’t make you store fat when you control your calories.

 Keep your calories at or below maintenance and you’ll ensure no fat gets stored.
 You might actually wake up leaner the next day.